ResearchStack/ResearchStack/README.md

 # ResearchStack

 ResearchStack is an SDK and UX framework for building research study apps on Android.
-This is very much a work in progress that will constantly be changing and breaking anything you build on top of it.

 ## Download
 Add one or both to your app/build.gradle: